wp-plugins/sola-testimonials/readme.txt

 * Show/hide the testimonial website and link
 * All testimonial links are nofollow as per Google Webmaster Guidelines
 * Show/hide the testimonial image
+* Display a single testimonial using a widget
+* Display a random testimonial using a widget

 = Premium Features =
 * Two additional themes